FAQ

 Do you arrange airport transfers and local transportation?

 Yes.
 Borgo Santolina can arrange private airport transfers and transportation during your stay.
-Guests who prefer to self drive can use standard rental car companies at the major airports, and the team shares detailed driving and rental recommendations in pre arrival information.
+Guests who prefer to drive can use standard rental car companies at the major airports, and our team will share detailed driving and rental recommendations in your pre-arrival information.

 What is meant by “slow travel” at Borgo Santolina?